23 years of laughter: Loony Bin members react to closing

 WICHITA, Kan.
-(KSNW) — A beloved Wichita comedy club is closing its doors.
+(KSNW) — A Wichita comedy club is closing its doors.

 If you have been to a comedy show at The Loony Bin Comedy Club, then you have probably run into the familiar face of manager Ron Shively.
 He has been with The Loony Bin for the entirety of the club’s existence, 23 years.